RabaDaba1/movie-review-classification/README.md

 # Movie Review Classifier

-This repository contains code for predicting if a movie review is positive or negative using TensorFlow and word embeddings.
+This repository contains code for predicting if a movie review is positive or negative using TensorFlow.
 The goal is to build a binary classifier that can accurately classify the sentiment of a movie review.

 ## Data